CIRCSE/DanteLatinLoanWords/README.md

 - 5 lemmas had a one-to-many match.
 In 4 cases, it was false ambiguity since the link was made to several lemmas connected to each other by the relationship 'lemma variant'.
 Only 1 lemma was left ambiguous since the etymology of the Latin loanword in ancient Italian is still discussed.

-# Modeling
+# Modelling

-1. Each loanword is modeled as a `Form` linked to its `Lexical Entry` via the property `canonicalForm` in the Ontolex-Lemon ontology.
+* Each loanword is modelled as a `Form` linked to its `Lexical Entry` via the property `canonicalForm` in the Ontolex-Lemon ontology.
-2. The Latin etymology is expressed as the `Etymon` class in LemonEty (the Ontolex-Lemon Etymological Extension) which is a subclass of Ontolex's Lexical Entry.
+* The Latin etymology is expressed as the `Etymon` class in LemonEty (the Ontolex-Lemon Etymological Extension) which is a subclass of Ontolex's `Lexical Entry`.
-3. The Italian Lexical Entry and its Latin Etymon are linked through the class Etymology, which allows to represent etymologies as a set of propositions about the history of the word, possibly adding information such as the attribution to scholars and bibliographical references.
+* The Italian `Lexical Entry` and its Latin `Etymon` are linked through the class `Etymology`, which allows to represent etymologies as a set of propositions about the history of the word, possibly adding information such as the attribution to scholars and bibliographical references.
-4. Attached to the Etymology is the class Etymology Link that could be used in the future to further specify the link between the Lexical Entry of the loanword and its Etymon by defining the type of relations they imply (e.g. the type of borrowing, which in this case may be phono-morphological, semantic or due to translation), see section 'Current status' above.
+* Attached to the `Etymology` is the class `Etymology Link` that could be used in the future to further specify the link between the `Lexical Entry` of the loanword and its `Etymon` by defining the type of relations they imply (e.g. the type of borrowing, which in this case may be phono-morphological, semantic or due to translation), see section 'Current status' above.

 # Credits